vi2imu/Vi2IMU/README.md

 |- IMU_data_plots - Acceleration and Gyro plots for measured and translated data for the 80 gestures
 |- README.md - Readme file
 |- raw_data.zip - Translated data and labels without augmentation
+|- augmented_data.zip - Translated data and labels with augmentation